Austin Riley Player Props: Braves vs. Cardinals

 - The Cardinals' 3.79 team ERA ranked ninth across all MLB pitching staffs.

-- Cardinals pitchers combined to allow 146 home runs (0.9 per game), the third-fewest in the big leagues.
+- Cardinals pitchers combined to surrender 146 home runs (0.9 per game), the third-fewest in the big leagues.

-- Matz will make his first start of the season for the Cardinals.
+- The Cardinals will look to Mikolas (0-0) in his second start of the season.

-- In his last appearance on Monday, Oct.
-3, the 31-year-old left-hander, came out of the bullpen and went one scoreless inning against the Pittsburgh Pirates.
+- His last time out came on Thursday against the Toronto Blue Jays, when the right-hander went 3 1/3 innings, surrendering five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.